The Rev. Lynne E. Jones, Chaplain & Sacred Studies Teacher

 Carol Cunningham, Publications Director & Technology Teacher

-Ms. Cunningham is a transplant from Michigan where she earned a Bachelor’s Degree in Child Psychology from Michigan State University and a Master’s Certification in Educational Technology.
+Ms. Cunningham is a transplant from Michigan, where she earned a Bachelor’s Degree in Child Psychology from Michigan State University and a Master’s Certification in Educational Technology.
 Upon graduating, she established a career as a Treatment Director for adjudicated adolescents at a substance abuse residential facility.
-After two decades, Ms. Cunningham decided she wanted a creative change and started her own event planning business.
+After a decade, Ms. Cunningham decided she wanted a creative change and started her own event planning business.
 Currently, she has a company called Mosaic Productions, Inc. that specializes in video editing, graphic design, and photography.
 As the Publications Director, Ms. Cunningham is responsible for the graphic design and photography work used to prepare all publications and marketing materials associated with the school.
-She also executes the technology curricula for Jr. Kindergarten through 8th grade, as well as acting as the current Technology Integrationist for the faculty and student body.
-She has one son, Gregory, who is currently attending Florida Gulf Coast University and is a 2009 Saint Joseph’s alum.
+She also executes the technology curricula for Pre-Kindergarten through 8th grade, as well as acting as the current Technology Integrationist for the faculty and student body.
+She has one son, Gregory, is a 2009 Saint Joseph’s alum.

 Susan Arts, Instructional Assistant

 The formative years of Mrs. Arts’ life were spent growing up in the snow belt of lovely Oswego, New York.
 She attended West Virginia University and graduated with a Bachelor of Science degree in Business Administration.
 Upon graduation, Mrs. Arts was employed by State Farm Insurance and spent the next 10 years selling and servicing personal lines of insurance.
 She came to Saint Joseph’s Episcopal School as a parent over 15 years ago.
 Mrs. Arts was hired as an instructional aide in 2001.
 Both of her children attended Saint Joseph’s Episcopal School.

 Jane Mansueto, Instructional Assistant